Warner Bros. Games

 Warner Bros.
 Games (formerly Warner Bros.
-Interactive Entertainment) is an American video game publisher based in Burbank, California, and part of the Global Streaming and Interactive Entertainment unit of Warner Bros.
-Discovery (WBD).
-The published was founded as Warner Bros.
-Interactive Entertainment on January 14, 2004, under Warner Bros.
-Entertainment and transferred to its Home Entertainment division when that company was formed in October 2005.
+Interactive Entertainment) is an American video game publisher based in Burbank, California.
+The publisher was founded as a division of Warner Bros. on January 14, 2004, as well as the WB Games brand.
 Warner Bros.
-Games manages the wholly owned game development studios TT Games, Rocksteady Studios, NetherRealm Studios, Monolith Productions, WB Games Boston, Avalanche Software, and WB Games Montréal, among others.
+Games manages the wholly owned game development studios TT Games, Rocksteady Studios, NetherRealm Studios, WB Games Boston, Avalanche Software and WB Games Montréal among others.

 History

+Warner Bros.
+Interactive Entertainment

 The foundation of Warner Bros.
 Interactive Entertainment (WBIE) under Warner Bros. was announced on January 14, 2004, along with the WB Games (Warner Bros.
 Games) brand, under which WBIE would publish games.
 Jason Hall, previously of Monolith Productions, was named as its senior vice president.
-Later that year, Warner Bros. acquired Monolith Productions.
-In October 2005, Warner Bros. created a new group–Warner Bros.
-Home Entertainment–and WBIE was transferred as part of it.

-The first game that Monolith developed in conjunction with Warner Bros. was The Matrix Online, which SEGA helped co-publish.
-Warner Bros. also helped distribute both Enter the Matrix and The Matrix: Path of Neo for the Matrix series.
-In 2006, they bought a 10.3% stake in SCi Entertainment, the owner of Eidos Interactive.
-That same year, they released their first self-published title (with no co-publishers), Justice League Heroes, which was distributed by Eidos on the Xbox.
-Also in 2006, British video game publisher Codemasters signed an American distribution deal with Warner Bros; the deal expired in 2011 when Codemasters left for THQ.
-In 2012, Codemasters and Warner Bros. restarted the distribution deal after THQ went bankrupt.
+Before this, the Warner Bros.
+Interactive Entertainment brand was used by Warner Bros.
+Consumer Products for licensing purposes since 1995 with the video game tie-in of Batman Forever.
+In 2003, Warner Bros. co-published its first title Looney Tunes: Back in Action as part of a partnership with the Electronic Arts subsidiary EA Distribution, becoming the first title published by Warner Bros.
+Interactive Entertainment.
+In August, Warner Bros. purchased Monolith Productions, becoming their first self-owned game developer.

+In 2005, the first game that Monolith developed in conjunction with Warner Bros. was The Matrix Online, which Sega helped co-publish.
+In July, Warner Bros.
+Interactive Entertainment announced the release of its first self-published title, Friends: The One with All the Trivia, for Microsoft Windows and the PlayStation 2, on November 15, 2005.
+The game would be distributed through Warner Home Video, and would tie-in with the release of the Friends complete series DVD boxset.
+In October, Warner Bros. created Warner Bros.
+Home Entertainment and WBIE was transferred as part of it.